 Unlawful Entry in D.C.

-Unlike burglary, which requires entry into a building or structure with intent to commit a crime, unlawful entry onto property/trespass involves mere presence on property without authorization or consent.
+Unlawful entry is similar to what is commonly known as trespass.
+Unlike burglary, which requires entry into a building or structure with intent to commit a crime, unlawful entry involves mere presence on property without authorization or consent.
 As such, it is a far less serious offense.

 In order to secure a conviction for unlawful entry in D.C., the government must prove beyond a reasonable doubt that the defendant entered or attempted to enter a private dwelling, public building, or other property or remained on such property without lawful authority and against the will of the lawful occupant.
 “Private dwelling” is defined as a privately owned house, apartment, condo or any other building used as living quarters.
 D.C.
 Criminal Code 22-3302.